anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

     *  -  Parameter
        -  Description
        -  Example
-    *  -  IsSuccess
+    *  -  Is Success
        -  True if the input string has at least one occurrences of a regular expression, otherwise false.
        -  true

     *  -  Matches
-       -  The dynamic response based on a pattern that used in this action.
+       -  The dynamic response based on a pattern that is used in this action.
 Contains all matches groups that included in the pattern (named or unnamed).
        -  Match0, TaskId, status

 .. rubric:: Input Parameters